All Episodes

 Let me pretend to be a drive-by media reporter for a second.

-I because I folks, I can do this, I know just how to do it.
+I know just how to do it.

-The National Hurricane Center today suggested that uh Hurricane Chris or Tropical Storm Chris uh is failing to organize upper level wind shear uh has ripped the top off the storm.
+The National Hurricane Center today suggested that Hurricane Chris, or Tropical Storm Chris, is failing to organize.

-We here at XBB News will follow the track of this thunderstorm for the next number of days, because ladies and gentlemen, experts have told us that the hot and warm waters of the Gulf could reignite this tropical storm that is dissipating, and it could become the next hurricane Katrina, headed for parts unknown in Louisiana and Texas.
+We here at XBB News will follow the track of this thunderstorm for the next number of days because ladies and gentlemen, experts have told us that the hot and warm waters of the Gulf could reignite this tropical storm that is dissipating and it could become the next Hurricane Katrina headed for parts unknown in Louisiana and Texas.

-So even though the hurricane center says that the storm is dissipating, other experts are carefully watching to see if it makes it intact enough into the Gulf waters where it could actually intensify and become another killer curricade.
+So even though the hurricane center says that the storm is dissipating, other experts are carefully watching to see if it makes it intact enough into the Gulf waters where it could actually intensify and become another killer hurricane.

-I'm Rush Limbo, XBB News.
+I'm Rush Limbaugh, XBB News.

 Enjoy your day.